Asha-Empire/Game-Story/README.md

 #### 2041...

 Different companies from the UK, EU, USA, Japan, Mexico, India, Russia, Brazil and China started mining on the Mars.
 Consortium of US, EU and Chinese firms began building the first **Martian Spaceship Industries (MSI)** factory.

+#### 2043...

+The first Nuclear Power Plant with a fission reactor began operation on Mars.
 Within a few decades, a colony of thousands of people was settled on Mars.

 #### 2100...